getempower/api-documentation/README_v1.md

         "ordering": 1,  // 1-indexed position in containing prompt
         "vanId": null, // null unless this is has a VAN parent survey question "isDeleted": false,
-        "parentAnswerId": null, //  null if unless this answer is from a parent survey question "defaultReplySuggestion": null, // may contain arbitrary html if prompt uses talking point, string if message drafts "isFreeResponse": false, // true if this is a free response or "Other" option }, {
+        "parentAnswerId": null, //  null unless this answer is from a parent survey question "defaultReplySuggestion": null, // may contain arbitrary html if prompt uses talking point, string if message drafts "isFreeResponse": false, // true if this is a free response or "Other" option }, {